smk291/tetris/readme.md

 #### Plans for the future

-In the immediate future, I'll clean up the interface, add more tests, compute score and level, add [DAS](https://tetris.fandom.com/wiki/DAS), fix some incorrect delay durations, decided between [20G, 2.36G and 0G](https://harddrop.com/wiki/20G)
+In the immediate future, I'll clean up the interface, add more tests, compute score and level, add [DAS](https://tetris.fandom.com/wiki/DAS), fix some incorrect delay durations, decided between [20G, 2.36G and 0G](https://harddrop.com/wiki/20G), and fix the lock delay.

 I expect to continue working on this into the foreseeable future, but for ease of development I'll likely switch to C# or C++ so that I can use the Unity or Unreal engine.